MischievousBadger/School_District_Analysis/README.md

 ![image](Resources/district_summary_pre.PNG)

- Following the replacement of the scores (below), average math scores dropped by 0.1 while average reading scores stayed the same.
+Following the replacement of the scores (below), average math scores dropped by 0.1 points while average reading scores stayed the same.
 The percentage of students passing math dropped 0.2%, passing reading dropped 0.3%, and the overall percentage of students passing both math and reading dropped 0.1%.

 ![image](Resources/district_summary_post.PNG)